apache/apisix/docs/en/latest/getting-started.md

 We use `roundrobin` as our load balancer mechanism, and set `httpbin.org:80` as our Upstream target(backend server), and its ID is `50`.
 For more fields, please refer to [Admin API](./admin-api.md).

-**NOTE:** `Create an Upstream` is not required actually, because we could use [Plugin](./architecture-design/plugin.md) to interceptor requests then response direcly, but let's assume we need to set at least one `Upstream` in this guide.
+**NOTE:** `Create an Upstream` is not required actually, because we could use [Plugin](./architecture-design/plugin.md) to interceptor requests then response directly, but let's assume we need to set at least one `Upstream` in this guide.

 ### Bind Route with Upstream